VirgileDjimgou/Car-System-InfoInfotainment-under-Linux-Yocto/README.md

 # Infotainment-System-Yocto

-This repo is for ITI-Intake 40 graduation project

 ## What is a car infotainment system?
 An in-vehicle infotainment system is a combination of systems that deliver entertainment and information to the driver and passengers.
 They use audio and video interfaces, touch screen displays, button panels, voice commands, and many other features. [check more!](https://concisesoftware.com/car-infotainment-system-guide/)